A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

 times from the left or from above, and leaves it

 times to the right or below.
-Hence, we get
+Hence we obtain

 The second claim follows from the fact that $\omega_U(b, x)$ depends only on $Z_U$ rather than on $U$.
-Thus, by \reft{thm:slope}, also the signed exit numbers and the drop function depend only on $Z_U$. \end{proof}
+Thus, by \reft{thm:slope}, the signed exit numbers and the drop function depend only on $Z_U$. \end{proof}

 \secA{Remarks} The above two sections both come to the conclusion that the objects of study (the complexity, the signed exit number and the drop function) depend on $Z_U$ rather than on $U$.
-The distribution vector implicitly appeared earlier in a result by Fischer \cite{F} which we want to quote here as a remark.
+The distribution vector appeared implicitly in earlier work by Fischer \cite{F}.
+We state her result below in the form of a remark.

 \begin{rem}[Fischer 2002] Let $n\in\N$, $\lambda$ be a partition of $n$ and $(z_U(W))_{U,W\in\SYT(\lambda)}$ be the matrix of multiplicities of $W$ with respect to $U$.
 Then $(z_U(W))_{U,W\in\SYT(\lambda)}$ is symmetric. \end{rem}